-The key observation is that certain control and data flow information remain invariable to implement certain functions in the exploit code.
-We call those control and data flow information as "semantics."
-The data anomaly analysis is used to capture those semantics because it can preserve the useful instructions by pruning the useless ones, which contain padding and noisy bytes.
+Data Anomaly Analysis.
+We observe that certain control and data flow information remain invariable to implement certain functions in the exploit code.
+We call those control and data flow information as "semantic."
+The data anomaly analysis is used to capture those semantics, because it can preserve the useful instructions by pruning the useless ones which contain padding and noisy bytes.

 First of all, we use disassemble analysis to analyze the input binary instruction sequences.
 In this paper, what we focus on is HTTP message flows.
 In an HTTP request message, malicious payload only exists in Request-URI and Request-Body of the whole flow [15].
 We extract these two parts from the HTTP flows for further semantic analysis.
-Then, we make disassemble analysis on these input sequences.
-If the disassemble module finds consecutive instructions in the input sequences, it generates the assembly instruction sequences as output.

-An instruction sequence is a sequence of CPU instructions, which has only one entry point.
+Then we make disassemble analysis on these input sequences.
+If the disassemble module finds consecutive instructions in the input sequences, it generates the disassemble instruction sequences as output.
+An instruction sequence is a sequence of CPU instructions which has only one entry point.
 A valid instruction sequence should have at least one execution path from the entry point to another instruction within the sequence.
-Because we do not know the entry point of the code when the code is present in the byte sequences, we explore an improved recursive traversal disassemble algorithm introduced by Wang et al. [15] to disassemble the input instruction sequences.
-For an N-byte sequence, the time complexity of this disassemble algorithm is O(N).
+Since we do not know the entry point of the code when the code is present in the byte sequences, we explore an improved recursive traversal disassemble algorithm introduced by Wang et al. [15] to disassemble the input instruction sequences.
+For an N-byte sequence, the time complexity of disassemble algorithm is O(N).

 After disassemble analysis, it may generate zero, one, or multiple instruction sequences, which do not necessarily correspond to real code.
 Next, we distill useful instructions by pruning useless instructions using the technique introduced in SigFree [15].
 Useless instructions are those illegal and redundant byte sequences.
 By using the code abstraction, a static analysis technique, we can emulate the executions of instruction sequences.

-There are six possibly states in the state transition graph generated from the code sequences.
-State U represents an undefined variable state; state D represents a defined but not referenced variable state and state R represents a defined and referenced variable state.
-The other three abnormal states are defined as follows: state DD represents an abnormal state define-define, state UR represents an abnormal state undefine-reference, and state DU represents an abnormal state define-undefine.
-Basically, the pruned useless byte sequences correspond to three kinds of dataflow anomalies: UR, DD, and DU.
-When there is an undefinereference anomaly (i.e., a variable is referenced before it is ever assigned with a value) in an execution path, the instruction that causes the "reference" is a useless instruction.
+There are possibly 6 states in the state transition graph generated from the code sequences.
+State U represents undefined variable state; state D represents defined but not referenced variable state and state R represents defined and referenced variable state.
+The other three abnormal states are defined as follows: state DD represents abnormal state define-define, state UR represents abnormal state undefinereference, and state DU represents abnormal state define-undefine.
+Basically, the pruned useless byte sequences correspond to three kinds of dataflow anomalies: UR, DD, DU.
+When there is an undefine-reference anomaly (i.e., a variable is referenced before it is ever assigned with a value) in an execution path, the instruction which causes the "reference" is a useless instruction.
 When there is a define-define anomaly (i.e., a variable is assigned a value twice) or define-undefine anomaly (i.e., a defined variable is later set by an undefined variable), the instruction that caused the former "define" is also considered as a useless instruction.
-Useful instructions are those instructions left after rigorous data anomaly analysis (as we mentioned earlier: undefine-reference anomaly, definedefine anomaly, and define-undefine anomaly).

-Because crafted noisy bytes in the packets typically do not contain useful instructions, such irrelevant bytes in the packets are filtered out after the useful instruction extraction phase.
+Since crafted noisy bytes in the packets typically do not contain useful instructions, such irrelevant bytes in the packets are filtered out after the useful instruction extraction phase.
 The remaining instructions are likely to be related to the semantics of the code kept in the exploit code sequences.